brantondemoss/brantondemoss.github.io/writing/kata.md

 ## Intuition & Reading
 Because the state space of Go is too large to be enumerated and searched through, players must learn to focus only on promising moves when considering possible game state trajectories (variations), in other words players must develop an *intuitive* sense of what moves might be good, and avoid wasting time on dubious possibilities.
 Defining such a value function turns out to be much more difficult for Go than for chess.

-While intuition guides move selection, reading variations strengthens intuition using a form of self-argument: because Go is a [zero sum game](https://en.wikipedia.org/wiki/Zero-sum_game), move choice is necessarily conditioned on an adversarial opponent.
+While intuition guides move selection, reading out variations strengthens intuition using a form of self-argument: because Go is a [zero sum game](https://en.wikipedia.org/wiki/Zero-sum_game), move choice is necessarily conditioned on an adversarial opponent.
 Player's goals are perfectly anti-aligned, so an optimal strategy can be constructed by considering maximising future state-value *given a minimizing opponent* (this logic is nicely encoded in the [minimax algorithm](https://en.wikipedia.org/wiki/Minimax)).

 Hand crafted value functions were not enough to solve Go, though.
 The search space is simply too large, and heuristics too difficult to define.
 One approach that saw some success was a modified tree search called Monte Carlo Tree Search (MCTS)[^13].
 MCTS randomly samples legal moves from the current position, and rolls out the game tree all the way to the end, each time using a random move.
 The value of the initial move is related to the proportion of rollout trajectories that result in a won terminal state.
 Somewhat surprisingly, Go bots using MCTS were able to reach advanced amateur level (low-mid dan) play!